We build apps that help communities organize, access,

 These are the tools that we are working on right now.

-Member agencies of the Safe Shelter Collaborative (SSC) benefit from a technology platform they use to seek shelter for clients and to alert supporters to donate the cost of hotel stays when shelter is unavailable.
+Member agencies of the Safe Shelter Collaborative benefit from a technology platform they use to seek shelter for clients and to alert supporters to donate the cost of hotel stays when shelter is unavailable.
 Members have access to training opportunities to build capacity and better serve their clients.
-The SSC helps members find and fund shelter faster and expand services to those who need it most.
+The Safe Shelter Collaborative helps members find and fund shelter faster and expand services to those who need it most.

 Expanding shelter options for survivors of human trafficking.